Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 Michael Lynch, director of the Biodesign Institute at Arizona State University, published a team survey of the 10-year dataset on the water flea population genome.
 Their report, “The genome-wide signature of short-term temporal selection,” was published in Proceedings of the National Academy of Science (PNAS) in July 2024.

-In the water fleas, Lynch found “little [genetic] evidence of positive covariance of selection across time.”
-The selection coefficient is a quantitative genotype description, a quantitative estimate of diversity.
-Lynch concludes –
+In the survey, Lynch found “little [genetic] evidence of positive covariance of selection across time.”
+The selection coefficient is a quantitative measure of genotype, a quantitative estimate of diversity.
+Lynch concluding –

 “Most nucleotide sites experience fluctuating selection with mean selection coefficients near zero… These results raise challenges for the conventional interpretation of measures of nucleotide diversity and divergence as measures of random genetic drift and intensities of selection.”